Cecil B. DeMille: Death

 DeMille suffered a series of heart attacks from June 1958 to January 1959, and died on January 21, 1959, following an attack.
 His funeral was held on January 23 at St. Stephen's Episcopal Church.
 He was entombed at the Hollywood Memorial Cemetery (now known as Hollywood Forever).
 After his death, news outlets such as The New York Times, the Los Angeles Times, and The Guardian called DeMille a "pioneer of movies", "the greatest creator and showman of our industry", and "the founder of Hollywood".
-DeMille left his multi-million dollar estate in Los Feliz, Los Angeles, in Laughlin Park to his daughter Cecilia because his wife had dementia and was unable to care for an estate.
+DeMille left his multi-million dollar estate in Los Feliz, Los Angeles, in Laughlin Park to his daughter Cecilia because his wife had dementia and was unable to care for the estate.
 She died a year later.
 His personal will drew a line between Cecilia and his three adopted children, with Cecilia receiving a majority of DeMille's inheritance and estate.
 The other three children were surprised by this, as DeMille had not treated them differently in life.
-Cecilia lived in the house until her death in 1984.
+Cecilia lived in the house until she died in 1984.
 The house was auctioned by his granddaughter Cecilia DeMille Presley, who also lived there in the late 1980s.
 (Note: The estate cycled through several different homeowners for the next 30 years until it was bought by American actress Angelina Jolie in 2017 for nearly $25 million.)

 Filmmaking

 Influences

 DeMille believed his first influences to be his parents, Henry and Beatrice DeMille.
 His playwright father introduced him to the theater at a young age.
 Henry was heavily influenced by the work of Charles Kingsley, whose ideas trickled down to DeMille.
 DeMille noted that his mother had a "high sense of the dramatic" and was determined to continue the artistic legacy of her husband after he died.
 Beatrice became a play broker and author's agent, influencing DeMille's early life and career.
-DeMille's father worked with David Belasco who was a theatrical producer, impresario, and playwright.
-Belasco was known for adding realistic elements in his plays such as real flowers, food, and aromas that could transport his audiences into the scenes.
-While working in theatre, DeMille used real fruit trees in his play California, as influenced by Belasco.
+DeMille's father worked with David Belasco, a theatrical producer, impresario, and playwright.
+Belasco was known for adding realistic elements in his plays, such as real flowers, food, and aromas that could transport his audiences into the scenes.
+While working in the theatre, DeMille used real fruit trees in his play California, as influenced by Belasco.
 Similar to Belasco, DeMille's theatre revolved around entertainment rather than artistry.
-Generally, Belasco's influence of DeMille's career can be seen in DeMille's showmanship and narration.
+Generally, Belasco's influence on DeMille's career can be seen in DeMille's showmanship and narration.
 E. H. Sothern's early influence on DeMille's work can be seen in DeMille's perfectionism.
 DeMille recalled that one of the most influential plays he saw was Hamlet, directed by Sothern.